-Replicator 1 HBP height adjustment retaining jig (Total revamp)

 Replicator 1 HBP height adjustment retaining jig (Total revamp) by 66tbirdJZ is licensed under the Creative Commons - Attribution license.

-We're sure 66tbirdJZ would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure 66tbirdJZ would love to see what you've printed.
+Please document your print and share a Make with the community.